We have covered the adult version of this brush in our Quip toothbrush review.

 Here are what I consider to be the pros and cons of the Quip for kids electric toothbrush.

-- Built in timer – A built-in timer and pacer helps encourage brushing for 2 minutes, whilst cleaning aided by the built-in quadpacer that alerts you as every 30 seconds passes.
+- Built-in timer -- A built-in timer and pacer help encourage brushing for 2 minutes, whilst cleaning aided by the built-in quadpacer that alerts you as every 30 seconds passes.

 Although the brush is designed for children, the packaging of the kids variant of the Quip toothbrush is no different to that of the adult toothbrush I have reviewed here.